Health & Wellness

 - Before and after eating or toileting.

-- Before using shared equipment (e.g., blocks.)
+- Before using certain shared materials or equipment (e.g., blocks, computers.)

 Q: What is the schedule for increased cleaning and disinfection of classrooms and other parts of the campus?

 A: TLS follows school cleaning recommendations from DCYF, the CDC and the King County Department of Health.
 Our cleaning service will be on campus daily after hours to perform enhanced cleaning services, which will include disinfecting high touch surfaces and areas in all buildings.
 During the school day, TLS faculty and cleaning staff will pay careful attention to cleaning.